Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

   - `Return permission/role data`: The `AMAPP DB` returns role and permission information (`Role/Permission Data Response`) to the `AMAPP API`.
   - `Send operation confirmation or results`: The `AMAPP API` returns the result (`Operation Confirmation or Result`) to the `Administrator`.

-#### **Data Objects:**

-- `User Management Request`: Instructions for creating, updating, or deleting a user account.
-- `Role/Permission Management Request`: Instructions to assign or modify a user’s roles and permissions.
-- `User Data Response`: Information about user accounts.
-- `Role/Permission Data Response`: Information about user roles and assigned permissions.
-- `Operation Confirmation or Result`: Feedback on the success or failure of the requested operation.
 - **Data Objects:**
   - `User Management Request`: Instructions for creating, updating, or deleting a user account.
   - `Role/Permission Management Request`: Instructions to assign or modify a user’s roles and permissions.